 Most college systems now (or will in the future) use a single sign-on user ID, known as HCC “NetID”.
 Visit netid.hccfl.edu to register and to update your credentials.
 (Your initial password is your uppercase first name initial, lowercase last name initial, and your seven digit student ID number.)
 Note, the quickest way to resolve login issues is the HCC Live Web Portal (hcclive.hccfl.edu).

 The college provides wireless network connections for students and guests

 For students, select the network

-Computers with Java software installed are located in the computer science department open lab in DTEC–462.
+Computers with JDK (and other tools, such as Eclipse) are located in the Dale Mabry campus computer science department open lab, in DTEC–462.
 Lab hours are: